foilen/java-libraries/README.md

 Design choices
 --------------

-- Java 7: To support Android, the libraries needs to be compiled for Java 7
+- Java 8: To support Android, the libraries needs to be compiled for Java 8 (starting at Android N)
 - No transitive libraries: Since the goal is to provide a lot of diversity while reusing other libraries, it is better for you to include only the libraries you need.